pedalion/treebanks/README.md

 **What?** Lysias (Or.
 24) with an English translation by W.R.M.
 Lamb, M.A.
 Cambridge, MA, Harvard University Press; London, William Heinemann Ltd. 1930.

-**Who?** Annotated by Louis Verreth, on the basis of an automatically parsed version by Alek Keersmaekers, and controlled by Toon Van Hal
+**Who?** Annotated by Louis Verreth, on the basis of an automatically parsed version by Alek Keersmaekers, and corrected by Toon Van Hal

 **How much?** ca. 1,5K tokens.